 The processor arbitrates interrupt requests according to priority.
-Only when the priority of an interrupt request is higher than the processor's current IPL (stored in PSL $\langle 20:16\rangle$ ) will the processor raise its IPL and service the interrupt request.
+Only when the priority of an interrupt request is higher than the processor's current IPL (stored in PSL(20:16)) will the processor raise its IPL and service the interrupt request.
 The interrupt service routine is entered at the IPL of the interrupt request and will not usually change the IPL set by the processor.
 Note that this is different from the PDP - 11 where the interrupt vector specifies the IPL for the interrupt service routine.

 Interrupt requests can come from devices, controllers, other processors, or the processor itself.
-Software executing in kernel mode can raise and lower the priority of the processor by executing MTPR src, #PR\$\IPL where src contains the new priority desired.
+Software executing in kernel mode can raise and lower the priority of the processor by executing MTPR src, #PR\$\\IPL where src contains the new priority desired.
 However, a processor cannot disable interrupts on other processors.
 Furthermore, the priority level of one processor does not affect the priority level of the other processors.
 Thus in multiprocessor systems, interrupt priority levels cannot be used to synchronize access to shared resources.
-Even the various urgent interrupts including those exceptions that run at IPL 1F (hex) do so on only one processor.
-Consequently, special software action is required to stop other processors in a multiprocessor system.
+Even the various urgent interrupts including those exceptions that run at IPL 1F (hex) do so on only one processors in a multiprocessor system.